git-plm/gitplm/README.md

 The following files will be copied into the release directory if found in the project directory:

-- MFG.md: contains notes for manufacturing
+- `MFG.md`: contains notes for manufacturing
-- CHANGELOG.md: contains a list of changes for each version
+- `CHANGELOG.md`: contains a list of changes for each version.
+See [keep a changelog](https://keepachangelog.com) for ideas on how to structure this file.

 ## KiCad Integration